jeaninemjordan/Mapping_Earthquakes/README.md

 Below is a screenshot plotting the neighborhoods of Toronto, CA on the map:
  ![](Images/polygons.jpg)

-Below is a screenshot plotting linestrings on the map:
+Below is a screenshot plotting linestrings that visualize the routes that can be made from Toronto, CA on the map:
   ![](Images/linestrings.jpg)